 Garlic Bread

 Garlic bread is not just for pasta.
-Try it with your soup and you will not be disappointed.
-It is quick and effortless to make.
-Best of all, one loaf can easily feed a whole family.
+It is the perfect side dish for soup.
+Best of all, it is quick and effortless to make.
+And one loaf can easily feed a whole family.

 Garlic bread is fantastic at mopping up soup from your bowl.